Alejogb1/job-board/blog-data/case-statement-in-verilog.md

 The `expression` is what you're evaluating It can be a single signal or a combination of signals and the `value` items are what you are comparing it against If the `expression` matches the `value` the corresponding `statement` gets executed If nothing matches the `default` statement gets executed and if there is no `default` statement and none match then nothing happens just like a silent fail which we all know is the worst

-Okay so that's the most basic form lets get a bit more concrete and give you a code snippet to actually make sense of it because we're engineers not poets or whatever right?
+ so that's the most basic form lets get a bit more concrete and give you a code snippet to actually make sense of it because we're engineers not poets or whatever right?
 This is what we used in our first project which got absolutely rekt by the test bench because of an issue with the reset logic we had to re-write the entire thing from scratch so yeah this thing gives me PTSD

 ```verilog
 module simple_case (